InmaculadaRM/SparklyR/README.md

 # SparklyR
-Using Spark and SparklyR in a machine learning analysis project
+Using Spark and SparklyR in a machine learning analysis project.